Canon 50D vs Nikon D750

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 50D and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 50D and the D750 have been discontinued, but can regularly be found used on eBay.
+Both the 50D and the D750 have been discontinued, but can regularly be found used on ebay.
 The 50D was replaced by the Canon 60D, while the D750 was followed by the Nikon D780.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 50D and D750 can be found, respectively, in the Canon 50D Manual (free pdf) or the online Nikon D750 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 50D and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.